Correlated reference-assisted variational quantum eigensolver: Introduction

 However, the VQE applicability is limited by the dimensionality of many-body systems associated with the number of variational variables and the circuit depths.
 Recently, many methodologies have been developed to reduce the resources required in VQE.
+Izmaylov and co-workers \cite{QCC2018,QCC2020} developed the qubit coupled cluster approach that works directly in the qubit space.
+They showed that QCC with factorization allows for very efficient use of quantum resources in terms of the number of coupled cluster operators.
 Grimsley and co-workers proposed the adaptive-VQE (ADAPT-VQE) ansatz\cite{grimsley2019adaptive} that is progressively built by subsequently incorporating into it the operators that contribute most to minimizing the VQE energy towards the ground-state energy.
-Later on, several groups have extended ADAPT-VQE to make the algorithm more efficient\cite{tang2021qubit,zhang2021mutual}.
+Later on, several groups extended ADAPT-VQE to make the algorithm more efficient\cite{tang2021qubit,zhang2021mutual}.
 While ADAPT-VQE was shown to outperform standard ansatz, its iterative nature makes calculations more costly.
 Freericks and co-workers, on the other hand, have devised the factorized UCC ansatz for VQE\cite{fac-UCC,xu2022decomposition} that employs a Taylor expansion in the small amplitudes, trading off circuit depth for additional measurements.
 Strong correlations were considered by performing the expansion about a small set of UCC factors that are treated exactly.
+There have been other adaptive VQE methods inspired by classical quantum chemistry methods\cite{selectiveUCC2022,projectiveVQE2021}.